MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/create-a-bot-for-teams.md

 ## Upload your package to Microsoft Teams

+> [!NOTE]
+> To successfully upload your bot, your tenant admin must first [allow uploading](/microsoftteams/manage-apps#manage-org-wide-app-settings) third-party or custom apps in Teams.

 If you've been using App Studio, you can install your app from the **Test and distribute** tab of the **Manifest editor**.
 Alternatively, you can install your app package by clicking the `...` overflow menu from the left navigation rail, clicking **More apps**, then the **Upload a custom app** link.
 You can also import an app manifest or app package into App Studio to make additional updates before uploading.

-In order to install your app with either method, you need to have [permission to install a custom app](/microsoftteams/teams-custom-app-policies-and-settings).

 ## Next steps